danuhnder/tweeter/README.md

 - fun animations!
 - cool sliding and disappearing divs!
 - THREE different viewing modes based on screen real estate
+- NEW FEATURE - a whole host of date display modes, all written TEDIOUSLY in Vanilla JS

 ## Dependencies